 Luke, possibly running low out on his scroll, gets down to the nitty-gritty and telescopes his story, perhaps knowing that he’s going to write his sequel very soon.

-Far from being a sloppy historian who is only interested in telling us some theological story and not the facts, Luke is using standard rhetorical devices and isn’t at all contradicting himself in the details.
+Far from being a sloppy historian, Luke is using standard rhetorical devices and isn’t contradicting himself in the details.
 Bart speculates elsewhere that this story is so contradictory that the ascension in Luke must be an interpolation by an unthinking scribe, but there’s no reason to go there based on what we’ve seen here.

 I think we should be far more skeptical of Bart’s representations of the text than Luke’s Gospel.